 COllaborative Management Platform for detection and Analyses of (Re-)emerging and foodborne outbreaks in Europe.

 COMPARE is a large EU project that intends to speed up the detection of, and response to disease outbreaks among humans and animals worldwide, through the use of new genome technology.
 The aim is to reduce the impact and cost of disease outbreaks.
 To that end, 28 European partners, led by Technical University of Denmark and Erasmus Medical Center Rotterdam have received 20 million euro in funding from the Horizon 2020 program of the European Commission.
-RIVM participates in the project.
+RIVMNational Institute for Public Health and the Environment participates in the project.

 The health of humans and animals around the world is increasingly under threat due to new and recurring epidemics and foodborne disease outbreaks, which place pressure on health services and the production of livestock.
 These epidemics also reduce consumer confidence in food and negatively impact trade and food security.
 The longer it takes from the start of an outbreak of for example Ebola, influenza or salmonella, until it is detected and stopped, the greater the consequences.
 The most important factor in being able to limit the consequences and costs of such outbreaks is the ability to quickly identify the disease-causing microorganisms that are causing the disease.
 Secondly, there is the need for knowledge about the mechanisms that cause the disease, and how the bacteria are transmitted to and between humans.